miguelangelopereira/my/website-on-iaas-http.md

   * Name the 1st VM **(prefix)-web01-vm**
   * Name the 2nd VM **(prefix)-web02-vm**
   * Make sure to choose **HDD disk**
-  * Choose password Authentication Type and make sure the user name is in lowercase o
+  * Choose password Authentication Type and make sure the user name is in lowercase only

     ![Screenshot](media/website-on-iaas-http-linux/linuxpoc-1.png)